Seef – the business hub of Manama:

-Not only does Seef area offer a waterfront spot to live and work in, it is also one of the freehold areas of the Kingdom of Bahrain.
+Not only does Seef area offer a waterfront spot to live and work in, but it is also one of the freehold areas of the Kingdom of Bahrain.
 By definition, this means that non-Bahraini citizens can buy and own properties in Seef.
 Such an option has only added to the area’s potential as an investment attraction.

 3- Home to many companies’ headquarters:

 Seef enjoys a strategic location that overlooks a vital part of the northern coastline of Bahrain’s main island.
-Because of this, many multinational firms – specially financial services providers and investment banks – have chosen it to house their headquarters or regional office.
+Because of this, many multinational firms – especially financial services providers and investment banks – have chosen it to house their headquarters or regional office.

 Some of the renowned companies situated in Seef are Bahrain Kuwait Insurance, Ahli United Bank Headquarters, and Zain Bahrain.